 Though it may not be the same as with an acoustic guitar, it does however allows room for creativity and experimentation.

-The most common type of guitar which is designed to be played without an amplifier.
+The most common type of guitar is designed to be played without an amplifier.

 Acoustic guitars are very simple and do not require additional equipment.